Infotainment system in car – the future of the automotive market. That’s why:

 Sensus Connect doesn’t offer too many fireworks, and the multimedia capabilities of the system are even minimized.
 We have access to music from various sources, Spotify, TuneIn and weather apps, which require a phone connection and sharing a network or modem.
 Volvo does not provide an independent SIM card as standard.
 A package with navigation offering up-to-date information about traffic jams is additionally paid for, and the navigation itself, although it is correct, is difficult to admire.
 Hints on the HUD display are its biggest plus.
 And since for Spotify or TuneIn we need an additional connection to the network anyway, it can also be operated from the smartphone and pass the sound on to the speakers of the car via Bluetooth.

-Infotainment systems therefore allow you to control not only entertainment functions, but are also “management centers” for the whole car.
+Infotainment system therefore allows you to control not only entertainment functions, but are also “management centers” for the whole car.
 In the case of the Volvo Sensus, for example, it is the large touch screen on the front (which has recently become the hallmark of dashboards in Volvo cars) that is used to change the “driving characteristics” of the car.
 Sensus is also paired with the Volvo On Call system, which allows you to call for help (manually or automatically) in an emergency.
 Thus, the user can feel extremely safe in the vehicle, all the time being able to call for help or concierge service in some model variants.
 The highest versions of currently produced Volvo cars (Volvo S90 / V90 / XC90) are even well known for the possibility to call for comprehensive assistance using the Volvo on Call system.

-But not only in such applications infotainment systems are very useful.
+But not only in such applications infotainment system is very useful.
 Safety systems are also extremely important, the operation of which can be viewed by means of the infotainment system components built into the car.
 For example, when reversing with active cameras, Volvo cars present the car’s immediate surroundings on the main touch screen, so the driver can see all the obstacles perfectly.
 What’s more, the car is able to brake on its own when it detects any obstacle coming from the right or left side.
 All this makes modern cars in general (not only vehicles from Volvo) extremely safe compared to traditionally built vehicles from a decade or two ago: even if we are talking about E class vehicles.

 First of all, while observing the development of the automotive sector, it is worth paying special attention to safety.
 As we pointed out earlier, currently produced cars are really very safe.
 Much has been said about the very average durability of currently produced internal combustion engines (characterized by direct injection, small lithium and the presence of turbines), but what is an important advantage of currently offered vehicles is safety.
 The existence of radars, lidars, extensive safety systems and passengers and pedestrians is something that is definitely not found in older high-end cars.
-It is estimated that safety care will be one of the most important directions for a long time, also in the context of infotainment systems, which are very closely related to all technologies that increase road safety.
+It is estimated that safety care will be one of the most important directions for a long time, also in the context of the infotainment system, which are very closely related to all technologies that increase road safety.

 However, a lot is said about the fact that the automotive industry should redefine the basis for the operation of the headquarters responsible for operating the infotainment system.
 This is mainly about touch control, which is slowly becoming extremely controversial: do we really have to control literally all the car settings from the touch screen, which is less ergonomic for the driver while driving?
 Manufacturers of modern cars are beginning to notice this problem and a perfect example is the Mazda mentioned by us, which already produces extremely driver-friendly cars in this respect.
 It is possible that other manufacturers will also be moving in a similar direction – not removing touch screens but retrofitting them with physical buttons that will be used to control e.g. air conditioning or driving characteristics of the car.